fergald/explainer-bfcache-ccns/README.md

 #### Other cookies

-Other non-auth or non-HTTPS-only cookies may also be significant to a page e.g. representing contents of shopping carts.
+Other non-auth or non-HttpOnly cookies may also be significant to a page e.g. representing contents of shopping carts.
 Changes to these may also imply that inactive pages in BFCache or prerendering have outdated/incorrect contents.